-Layer 3 consists of rules creating links for associations with multiplicity [0,1] or [0,] at the association ends.
-The graph grammar derivation rules in layer 3 are terminating.
+Layer 3 consists of rules creating links for associations with multiplicity [0,1] or [0,\] at the association ends.
+The graph grammar derivation rules in layer 3 can be applied arbitrarily often.
+The rules in layer 3 are terminating.
 But in order to generate all possible instances, the rule application can be interrupted by user interaction or after a random time period.
 The rules create links between existing instances, so they have negative application conditions prohibiting the insertion of more links than allowed by the meta model cardinalities.
 For the running example, the rules of layer 3 are shown in Figure 4.

-They insert links for the association effect between Transition and Action and association trigger between Transition and Event as well as association subVertex between CompositeState and StateVertex.
+We further get rules that insert links for the association between Transition and Action and the association between Transition and Event as well as association between CompositeState and StateVertex.